daostack/DAOstack-Hackers-Kit/docs/stack/client/querying.md

 By default, subscribing to an observable will do two things:

-  - send a query to the server to fetching the data
+  - send a query to the server to fetch the data
   - send a subscription query to the server for update events

 ## How to Query and Subscribe